MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-desktop-services/clients/remote-desktop-android.md

 2. Tap **widgets**.
 3. Swipe through the widgets and look for the Remote Desktop icon with the description, “Pin Remote Desktop.”
 4. Tap and hold that Remote Desktop widget and move it to the home screen.
-5. When you release the icon, you’ll see the saved remote desktops.
+5. When you release the icon, you'll see the saved remote desktops.
 Choose the connection that you want to save to your home screen.

 Now you can start the remote desktop connection directly from your home screen by tapping it.